tieguy/OSM-collabmark.org/CPM/Collaborative-Mark-Policy-draft.md

 OSM's mission is to make the best map data set of the world, available under a free and open licence to everybody.
 For more details, see OSM's [mission statement](https://wiki.osmfoundation.org/wiki/Mission_Statement).

 ### 1.5.
 “OSM projects”
-The OSM projects include the OpenStreetMap itself and the underlying database, the OpenStreetMap Foundation, the State of the Map conference, and other related community-supported projects.
+The OSM projects include the OpenStreetMap website and database, the OpenStreetMap Foundation, the State of the Map conference, and other related community-supported projects.

 ## 2. How to use the OSM marks